Stylised illustration of a live band by The Jetset Society on stage at a ballroom dance evening

 Dinner and programme items

 Dinner music needs timing, volume control and style.
-Live music can stay subtle and support important programme moments musically.
+Live music can stay subtle while underscoring the key moments in the programme.

 Opening and special moments

-First dance, awards, opening or surprises benefit from live impact, a clear voice, musical tension and visible presence.
+A first dance, awards, an opening or a surprise all benefit from live energy, a clear voice, musical tension and visible presence.

 Party and afterparty